lowsy/Syl0/README.md

 - 👋 Hi, I’m @lowsy
-- 👀 I’m interested in food
+- 👀 I’m interested in picking up more knowledge and skills in the Cyber security field
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, search me up at tryhackme
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ---- @ github ;)
+- 📫 How to reach me lowsy @ github ;)

 <!---
 lowsy/lowsy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.